Why Test Your Car Battery?

 Step 5: Connect the multimeter

-Attach the multimeter's red probe to the positive (+) terminal and the black probe to the negative (-) terminal of your car battery.
+Attach the multimeter's red probe to the positive (+) terminal of your car battery, and the black probe to the negative (-) terminal.
+Make sure the probes are securely connected to ensure accurate readings.

 Step 6: Read the voltage